What is chordoma?

 Are there risk factors for chordoma?
 Is it hereditary?

 There are no known environmental, dietary, or lifestyle risk factors for chordoma.
 The vast majority of chordomas occur at random and not as a direct result of an Genetic traits that are passed down from parents to offspring. genetic trait; however, there are several genetic factors associated with chordoma.
 For example, more than 95 percent of individuals with chordoma have a single-letter variation, called a SNP (“snip”), in the DNA sequence of a A segment of genetic material that has a particular function.
 Humans have approximately 25,000 different genes.
 Every cell in the body has the same set of genes, however, different genes are turned on in different tissues, and at different times. called A gene that makes a protein, also called brachyury, that is present at high levels in nearly all chordoma tumors..
 This SNP causes an increase in the risk of developing chordoma, but does not by itself cause chordoma.
-In fact, a large The dose of radiation delivered during one session of radiation therapy. of the general population has this SNP, but individuals who have the SNP are still very unlikely to develop chordoma – the chances are less than two in a million.
+In fact, a large portion of the general population has this SNP, but individuals who have the SNP are still very unlikely to develop chordoma – the chances are less than two in a million.
 To learn more about the SNP and what it means for chordoma patients and family members, click here.

 There are a handful of known cases where multiple members of the same family are affected by chordoma.
 This indicates that in these very rare instances, a strong genetic predisposition for chordoma can be inherited.
 It is known that some of the families with familial chordoma have an extra copy of the brachyury gene, but currently, there is no available test for the presence of extra copies of the gene.
 The National Cancer Institute is currently conducting a genetics study to identify additional hereditary causes of chordoma.
 Click here for details on participating in this study.